 In fact, while there was a spike in individual table games in the early 2000s, locations have steadily been migrating back to live shows.

 Both nationwide and regional companies offer hosting services.
 With these services, the company provides all of the equipment, materials, and host for the bar.
 Many of the leading companies in the industry were started in the early 2000s.

 Other bar owners opt to run their events in-house.
 For some, that means creating their own shows from scratch, which takes hours of work each week.
 Others choose to purchase pre-made shows.
 This can lead to questions which are too difficult, outdated, or just not a match for the intended crowd.
-Alternatively, bar owners can subscribe to Flex to save time on researching and fact checking questions.
-Flex allows users to create their own custom show by filtering for the categories and difficulty levels to what their players prefer.
+Alternatively, bar owners can subscribe to Last Call Trivia to save time on researching and fact checking questions.
+Last Call Trivia allows users to easily host their own show by accessing a new, expertly-written game each week.

 The game formats differ from company to company.
 Some companies create shows that lean towards the pub quiz style, with lots of questions asked back-to-back.
 Other companies create shows with less questions but more time in between to give teams a chance to discuss (and eat/drink).

 Some companies also include rounds with different types of questions.
 For example, some include a picture round, a music round, or a themed round.

 Bar Trivia in the Past 10 Years